luciusmagn/magnusi.tech/posts/huoh.md

 "Hello, Jake...
 Never had one.
 What name do I look like to you?"

-"What do you name 'what name you look like to me'?"
+"What do you mean 'what name you look like to me'?"

 "If you just saw me, and had to think of a name, what would it be?"